-Average annual DSM expenditure Average annual transaction cost (in Rs. /KWh) = Average annual energy savings
+Average annual transaction cost (in Rs. /KWh) = $\frac{\text{Average annual DSM expenditure}}{\text{Average annual energy savings}}$

 This metric explained above can provide an insight into the amount spent by utilities to achieve one unit of energy savings and can be compared with the average power procurement cost of utilities to identify their level of preference of DSM over traditional energy procurement mechanisms.
 Although in case of some DSM projects, such as demand response and thermal storage programs, peak load shift is the primary objective/outcome, the metric can be extended to include average annual peak load shift in place of average annual energy savings and henceforth can be weighed against the average peak power procurement cost to choose the most economical strategy.